markywy/Smart-LLMs/smartllm/prompts/text/agent.md

 The tool-use [Scratchpad] is formatted as follows and should be used to structure your response:

 Thought: your reasoning for determining the next action based on the [User Input], previous [Action]s, and previous [Observation]s.
-Action: the tool that you choose to use, which must be a single valid tool name from [Tool Specifications].
+Action: the tool that you choose to use, which must be a single valid tool name from [App Specifications].
 Action Input: the input to the tool, which should be a JSON object with necessary fields matching the tool's [Arguments] specifications, e.g., {{"arg1": "value1", "arg2": "value2"}}.
 The JSON object should be parsed by Python `json.loads`.
 Observation: the execution result of the tool, which should be a JSON object with fields matching the tool's [Returns] specifications, e.g., {{"return1": "value1", "return2": "value2"}}.